Heatwave Grips France And Spain As Temps Set To Rise - UrduPoint

 Prime Minister Pedro Sanchez praised firefighters "who risk their lives on the frontline of fires" on Friday, which is also World Day to Combat Desertification and Drought.

-- Hospitals full - In France, temperatures also climbed Friday with one third of French departments at the highest or second-highest heat alert level.
+- Hospitals full - In France, temperatures also climbed Friday with more than half of French departments at the highest or second-highest heat alert level by the afternoon.

 Much of the country's southwest will see thermometers top 40C, prompting warnings for the vulnerable.